The Messed Up Truth About The 1970s Music Industry

 Sid and Nancy

-Altough he was bailed out, Vicious never recovered from Spungen's death.
-Spungen's mother remembers Vicious saying he had lost the will to live, and on one occasion, he tried taking his own life by slitting his wrists, as per the L.A.
-Times.
+Although he was bailed out, Vicious never recovered from Spungen's death.
+Spungen's mother remembers Vicious saying he had lost the will to live, and on one occasion, he tried taking his own life by slitting his wrists, as per the LA Times.
 As The Independent reports, on February 2, 1979, Vicious died of a heroin overdose.
 He was 21.
 Although the full reality of Spungen's death will never be known, the famous couple's story is a dark lesson.

 Sonny and Cher endured a horrible marriage for the cameras

-When Cher met fellow musician Sonny Bono in 1963, she was 16 years old and he was 12 years her senior (via Biography).
+When Cher met fellow musician Sonny Bono in 1963, she was 16 years old and he was 12 years her senior.
 Cher's own mother told Ladies' Home Journal in 1975 that Bono was a father figure before he was a lover to Cher.
 But the two became a star couple following their 1965 hit single, "I Got You Babe."
 By 1971, two years after getting married, they had their own variety show, "The Sonny & Cher Comedy Hour."
 The TV program showed the couple's family life, and it would end with them singing "I Got You Babe" to each other.
 It was a hit, and the couple needed it badly — by now, they had a child and financial issues as a result of a failed movie project.

 But the show was selling a lie.
 Cher told Vanity Fair in 2010 that Bono was a not a very good partner.
-"I wouldn't have left him if he hadn't had such a tight grip— such a tight grip."
+"I wouldn't have left him if he hadn't had such a tight grip — such a tight grip."
 But Bono had double standards: He often cheated on his wife, and, by 1973, he was living with another partner (via Biography).
 But he and Cher endured a few more years of the toxic marriage for the sake of their show.
 Eventually, they got divorced in 1975 — as expected, the interest in their show plummeted quickly.

-Queen were scammed by their manager (and they weren't alone)
+Queen were scammed by their manager

 Nowadays, Queen are known as one of the most prolific rock bands in history.
 But although they produced hit tunes from the very beginning, in 1975, they were broke.
 Why?
 As per Far Out Magazine, drummer Roger Taylor commented that they could barely afford buying new drumsticks: "You see them [the management] running around in stretch limos and think 'hang on there's something not right here!'"

 Indeed, something wasn't right.
 Trident Studio owner Norman Sheffield, who was Queen's manager at the time, was making a lot of money off Queen's tracks and finding ever fresher ways to get out of paying the band.
 When the reality of Sheffield's fraud dawned on Freddie Mercury, Queen left Trident Studios.
 Frustrated and bitter, Mercury wrote an exceptional song for the "A Night at the Opera" album — "Death on Two Legs."
 Its lyrics are pretty obvious: "You've taken all my money, and you want more / Misguided old mule with your pigheaded rules."
-However, listeners didn't know who the song was dedicated to until Sheffield himself came out of the shadows and sued the band for defamation.
-A settlement was reached outside the court, but as a result of the lawsuit, Sheffield became the master of his own demise –- people knew him for what he was.
-Unfortunately, Queen weren't alone in being seriously scammed by their managers in the 1970s.

 Badfinger's manager took advantage of the band, with tragedy following

 If there is a contest for the worst band manager ever, Stan Polley probably tops Norman Sheffield.
-In the mid-to-late 1960s, Badfinger (at the time known as the Iveys) became the first-ever band to be signed by Apple Studios after The Beatles (via Louder).
+In the mid-to-late 1960s, Badfinger (at the time known as the Iveys) became the first-ever band to be signed by Apple Studios after the Beatles.
 Paul McCartney particularly appreciated their style and took the band under his wing, to the extent that Badfinger became known as "the new Fab Four."
 McCartney wrote Badfinger's "Come And Get It" — the song would reach No. 4 in the United Kingdom after its release in 1970.
 But the United States was overall more enthusiastic about the band.

 But on the morning of April 24, 1975, frontman Pete Ham died by suicide.
 He had a pregnant wife and a freshly bought house that he could not afford.
 On his suicide note, he called out Polley for his wrong doing.
 Indeed, Polley tried to cash in Ham's life insurance afterward, according to Salon.
 Eight years later, Tom Evans died by suicide as well, after repeatedly saying he wanted out as well.